Emerging Leaders Fellowship

 University of Wisconsin School of Medicine and Public Health

-Dr. Hahn is an associate professor in the Department of Family Medicine and Community Health at the University of Wisconsin School of Medicine and Public Health.
+Dr Hahn is an associate professor in the Department of Family Medicine and Community Health at the University of Wisconsin School of Medicine and Public Health.
 He is the program director for the family medicine residency program and also teaches medical students.
-Dr. Hahn has held leadership roles in multiple organizations and is a graduate of the STFM Emerging Leaders Fellowship.
+Dr Hahn has held leadership roles in multiple organizations and is a graduate of the STFM Emerging Leaders Fellowship.
 He practices full spectrum family medicine, and his academic interests include supporting medical learners, health equity, and mentorship.

 Astrud S.A.
-Villareal, MD, FAAFP
+Villareal, MD

 University of Texas Southwestern Medical Center

-Rubayat “Ricky” Qadeer, MD AAHIVS
+Rubayat “Ricky” Qadeer, MD

 Bronx Health Collective